samuelim01/tp/docs/UserGuide.md

 **Parameter information:**

 * You can use any combination of letters, numbers and special characters as inputs for all parameters.
-* Parameters in square brackets are optional.
-However, you must include at least one parameter to filter by.
 * For all parameters aside from `NAME`, providing an empty value (e.g. `p/`) will filter for vendors with unfilled values for that parameter.
 * Providing an empty `NAME` will filter for vendors without a name thus returning an empty vendors list as all vendors need a name.
-* `TAG` parameter can be inputted multiple times (e.g. `vendor filter t/photographer t/dj`).
+* A filter command requires at least 1 parameter.

 </box>